kimmo1019/Roundtrip/README.md

 ## Citation

-If you use Roundtrip in your work, please consider citing our paper as follows:
+If you find Roundtrip useful for your work, please consider citing our paper:

 **Qiao Liu**, Jiaze Xu, Rui Jiang, Wing Hung Wong.
 Density estimation using deep generative neural networks[J].
 Proceedings of the National Academy of Sciences.
 2021, 118 (15) e2101344118; DOI: 10.1073/pnas.2101344118.